 i.
 Painters are totally in control of the detail

 a.
-Above claims all false if considering art photography (not mechanical snap shots)
+All claims above are false if considering art photography (rather than mechanical snap shots)

 b.
 Photographer controls all sorts of detail of the photography

 i.
 Amount of light, aperture, magnification and perspective, depth of field, focus, use of filters, black/white or color film, speed of film (graininess), what to film and how frame it, can organize the setting

 ii.
 After picture taken she can control the image in many ways using editing options

 d.
 Come close to eliminating difference between photographer and painter

 e.
 Except painter requires physical skill with hands and great photographer can have clumsy hands....